overmindtech/homebrew-overmind/README.md

 # Overmind Homebrew Tap

 This repo contains Overmind's homebrew packages.
 PRs are generated from the [https://github.com/overmindtech/cli](https://github.com/overmindtech/cli) repo.
-Once PRs have been reviewed and merged, they should be labeled with `pr-pull` which will trigger a workflows that pulls the compiled bottles into the current release.
+Once PRs have had all tests pass, they should be labeled with `pr-pull` which will trigger a workflow that pulls the compiled bottles into the current release and closes the PR.
+Do not merge PRs directly.

-They should be labeled with `TODO` which DOES SOMETHING TO DO WITH BOTTLES?

 ## How do I install these formulae?